PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 The Mbed Linux OS CLI is a command-line interface for developing with Mbed Linux OS.
 Mbed Linux OS CLI supports
 the following operations on Mbed Linux OS devices:

- * List all available devices on the network and select device from a list.
-This will allow to omit optional device address parameter when using other Mbed Linux OS CLI commands.
+ * List all available MBL devices on the network and select an MBL device to be used by default by subsequent MBL CLI commands.
  * Get a shell on a device.
  * Copy a file to/from a device.
  * Run a command on a device.